- Published on

 139/tcp open netbios-ssn Microsoft Windows netbios-ssn

-389/tcp open ldap Microsoft Windows Active Directory LDAP (Domain: rustykey.htb0., Site: Default-First-Site-Name)
+389/tcp open LDAP Microsoft Windows Active Directory LDAP (Domain: rustykey.htb0., Site: Default-First-Site-Name)

 445/tcp open microsoft-ds?